ko4evneg/telegrambot/CONTRIBUTING.md

 #  Contributing to Template Repo

 If you are in contributing mood, please create request according your assumption of it's type.

+##  Issue template
+All issues must be named as **TB-{issueNumber}:{issueDescription}**.
+Body should contain detailed descriptiom (may be the same with issueDescription) Issue should contain acceptance criteria.